ROCm/HIP/docs/understand/programming_model_reference.rst

 HIP defines a model for mapping single instruction, multiple threads (SIMT) programs onto various architectures, primarily GPUs.
-While the model may be expressed in most imperative languages, (eg. Python via PyHIP) this document will focus on the original C/C++ API of HIP.
+While the model may be expressed in most imperative languages, (for example Python via PyHIP) this document will focus on the original C/C++ API of HIP.

 Threading Model